Infineon/deepcraft-starter-models/MicrophoneBasedVacuumCleanerSurfaceDetection/README.md

 This project requires the [PSOC™ 6 AI Evaluation Kit](https://www.infineon.com/cms/en/product/evaluation-boards/cy8ckit-062s2-ai/), which includes a PSoC™ 6 MCU and Infineon digital microphones.
 The kit is ideal for prototyping, enabling real-world data collection to rapidly develop machine learning solutions.

+For this specific example, the PSOC 6 AI Kit board was simply taped to a cheap vacuum cleaner, on the front side.

 While this project uses a vacuum cleaner, the methodology can be adapted to other machinery or setups.
 If you want to replicate the functionality out-of-the-box, you can follow the provided steps.

 ## Collecting and expanding the dataset